dreadl0ck/zeus/README.md

 zeus » test
 ```

-When there were no errors, the coverage report will be openened in your Browser.
+When there were no errors, on macOS the coverage report will be openened in your Browser.

-For Linux you will to open it manually, using the generated html file.
+On Linux you will need to open it manually, using the generated html file.

 run the test with race detection enabled: